pratikvoice-web/PowerBICalendarVisual/README.md

 ### 4. Secondary Data Labels
 * Features a hard toggle to hide or show secondary metric strings instantly, alongside standalone font size and color controls to ensure dashboard readability.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.

+Commercial entities wishing to embed, wrap, or utilize Calendar Grid Pro within proprietary, closed-source software distributions must secure a separate commercial licensing agreement from the author.